-In the event that a review/hearing decision is not binding to SHA, the Executive Director or his/her designee will send a notice to all parties attending the review/hearing that the decision is null and void.
+If a review/hearing decision is not binding to SHA, the Executive Director or their designee will send a notice to all parties attending the review/hearing that the decision is null and void.
 The notice will set a date and time for a new hearing.